 The president receives free furnished housing in the White House.
 The First Family also receives $100,000 to redecorate the White House to feel more at home.
 The Obamas used $1.5 million of their own funds instead.
 The Trumps spent $1.75 million, though it's unclear if they paid for it.
 White House upkeep requires 100 permanent residents including maids, cooks, a plumber, and a florist.
 It costs $4 million a year.
 But the president must pay for the costs of any private parties.

 The president receives free health care from the official physician who directs the White House Medical Unit.

 Presidents and their spouses cannot receive free clothing.
 If they wear any piece as a gift, they must place it in the National Archives after being worn.

-Which Presidents Did Not Take a Salary?
+Presidents Who Did Not Take a Salary

 The Constitution requires a president to take a salary.
 The Founding Fathers wanted to protect even wealthy presidents from misfortune that could tempt them to take bribes.

 Four presidents refused a salary.
 Instead, they donated all or part of it.